mandeepsingh10/obsidian-vault/Notes/Hashnode-Blog/Advanced End-to-End DevOps Pipeline for a Java Web Application - A Step-by-Step Guide/PHASE I - Old.md

     We can access the Jenkins server, which means we are good to go.

-6. We can automate the provisioning of all the AWS resources using the `t_createall.sh` script located in the `cicd-setup/scripts`.
-While implementing Phase I for the first time, I recommend against using the `t_createall.sh` script to create all necessary resources at once.
-This is because our infrastructure setup utilizes `t2.medium` EC2 instances, and creating all resources simultaneously may result in higher AWS EC2 costs if instances remain idle while we configure other servers.
-Additionally, running a script may not provide a thorough understanding of how things work.
+6. We can create all the resources at once by running the `t_createall.sh` script in the `cicd-setup/scripts` directory.
+However, I do not recommend doing this because we are using `t2.medium` `EC2` instances for our infrastructure setup.
+Creating all the resources at once can lead to an unnecessary increase in AWS EC2 charges, which we want to avoid as much as possible.

 7. Let's move on to our next step, which is configuring our servers using Ansible playbooks.
 We can refer to this section whenever we need to provision the remaining servers on AWS.

 ### Configure the servers using Ansible

 I have created Ansible playbooks to configure all the servers according to the application/service we need to run on them.
-The `playall.sh` script provides an option to automate the configuration management of all servers.
-However, as previously mentioned, solely relying on a script may not provide a comprehensive understanding of the underlying processes involved.

 1. **Jenkins server**